anhOfTheStars/RLStudyGuide/README.md

 # How to Learn Reinforcement Learning: A Step-by-step Guide

-This repository provides the RL learning roadmap mentioned in the blog post [How to Learn Reinforcement Learning: A Step-by-step Guide](https://www.fiercepotato.com/post/rl-roadmap) and accommodate MATLAB coding exercises (with solutions).
+This repository provides the RL learning roadmap mentioned in the blog post [How to Learn Reinforcement Learning: A Step-by-step Guide](https://www.fiercepotato.com/post/rl-roadmap) and complimentary MATLAB coding exercises (with solutions).

-The MATLAB coding exercises format is based on [WildML][3] by [Denny Britz](https://twitter.com/dennybritz?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
+The coding exercises format is based on the awesome [WildML Learning Reinforcement Learning course][3] by [Denny Britz](https://twitter.com/dennybritz?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).

+## The RL Learning Roadmap

-Highly recommend you work through it in order.
+Highly recommend you work through the roadmap in order.
 After the first 4 chapters, you should have enough foundation to mix up the roadmap.<br/>
 - Make sure you fully understand the required concepts through learning materials<br/>
 - Implement the algorithm in your favorite framework.
 Learning happens when you implement and debug it yourself.<br/>
 - Test it out with some RL problems.
 My favorites are cart-pole, inverted pendulum, walking robot, pong.<br/>